News of our demise greatly exaggerated

 He said that regional media is thriving, strong and of great value and importance to the communities it serves.

-“It seems that in the frenzy to proclaim the death of the newspaper, many national commentators are blind to the truth in ‘the bush’ where most of the money is made and in the ‘burbs’ where the people live,” he wrote in “Buffett sends message with a thumbnail dipped in ink” - The Age
+“It seems that in the frenzy to proclaim the death of the newspaper, many national commentators are blind to the truth in ‘the bush’ where most of the money is made and in the ‘burbs’ where the people live,” he wrote in “Buffett sends message with a thumbnail dipped in ink” – The Age, June 29, 2012.

 He highlighted famed US investor Warren Buffett’s recent purchase of 63 country and regional newspapers for $US142 million, and quoted Mr Buffett who said “In towns and cities where there is a strong sense of community, there is no more important institution than the local paper”.